dmairs/botse/docs/glossary/gain-or-lose-health.md

 ### Gaining or Losing HP

-When an effect adds HP chips in excess of a unit's Health stat—but does not change the stat itself—those chips remain until the next End of Battle Cleanup step.
+When an effect adds HP chips in excess of a unit's Health stat—but does not change the stat itself—those chips remain until the next [end of battle](/docs/battles/end-of-battle) cleanup step.
 Note that a unit can only gain HP in excess of its Health stat if the effect specifically allows for it.